deepdoctection/deepdoctection/docs/tutorials/datasets.rst

 The dataflow builder is the tool to create a stream for the dataset.
 The base class contains an abstract method :meth:`build`.
 The following has to be implemented:

-- Loading a data point (e.g. ground truth data and additional components, such as an image or a path) in the raw form.
+- Loading a data point (e.g. ground truth data and additional components, such as an image or a path) in raw format.

 - Transforming the raw data into the core data model.

-Various tools are available for loading and transforming and even more is available when using :ref:`Dataflow
-<https://tensorpack.readthedocs.io/en/latest/tutorial/dataflow.htmlpackage>`.
-If the ground truth is in Coco format,
-for example, the annotation file can be loaded with SerializerCoco.
+Various tools are available for loading and transforming.
+If the ground truth is in Coco format, for example, the annotation file can be loaded with SerializerCoco.
 The instance returns a data flow through which each sample is streamed individually.